 A big percentage of the Philippine population use the Rapid Antibody Test (RAT) as COVID-19 test kits.
 In where the medical practitioner will get a small amount of the tester’s blood just like the lab test for Complete Blood Count (CBC).
 It seems simple, yes.
 But it is not 100% accurate, it may even fail but it is the most sought test because of its affordability and availability.

-Another type of test kit, is the swab test.
+Another type of test kit, is the Reverse Transcription Polymerase Chain Reaction (RT-PCR) a.k.a swab test.
 It has a high accuracy rate than the RAT but it doesn’t mean its 100% accurate.
 But it is most accurate test in the world at this moment.

-In the Philippines a swab test can amount up to ₱4k – ₱8.5k and this price range; sadly, many can’t afford it.
+In the Philippines a swab test can amount up to ₱4k – ₱8.5k and this price range; sadly, many can’t afford.
 But don’t worry, the Filipino researchers from University of the Philippines National Institute for Health (UPNIH) have successful created a testing kit for COVID-19.